cioccarellia/IS23-AM02/README.md

 ### Requirements

-The project uses as the intended language level `19 preview`.
+The project uses as the intended language level `19 preview` ⚠️. <br>
 To compile and execute the project, you'll need a jdk with 19 preview features support.
 We recommend using any version of openjdk-19.

 ### Compiling
 Run the maven `clean` and then `package` command to generate a jar file for the project.

 ```
 mvn clean -f pom.xml
 mvn package -f pom.xml
 ```

+The output jar will be located in `artifacts/shelfie.jar`.

 ### Executing

-Once the jar file has been compiled, you can run it (assuming your `java` uses a jdk 19 with preview-features enabled) using one of the following launch modes:
+Once the jar file has been compiled, you can run it (assuming your `java` uses a jdk 19 with preview-features enabled) using one of the launch modes described below.
+A script to generate command line arguments is present (`gen_args_nix.sh`) to expedite this process.

 #### Wizard

 The wizard is invoked when no/not enough parameters are given (as program arguments), and will ask through a CLI interface to provide them until an exhaustive configuration is reached, and the corresponding module is started.

 ```
-java --enable-preview -jar shelfie.jar
+java --enable-preview -jar myshelfie-all.jar
 ```

 #### Server